-St. Johns County is committed to taking resident input into consideration for the development of the PY2022 Annual Action Plan for the U.S. Department of Housing and Urban Development.
-Residents, especially low-income or potentially marginalized residents in LMI areas, were strongly encouraged to participate in the survey and public hearings.
+St. Johns County is committed to taking resident input into consideration for the development of the PY2023 Annual Action Plan for the U.S. Department of Housing and Urban Development.
+Residents, especially low-income or potentially marginalized residents in LMI areas, are strongly encouraged to participate in the Survey and public hearings.
 County staff, officials, and consultants met with many different groups, committees, departments, and organizations to encourage public participation to identify housing and community development needs.

 The meeting details were published on our website and local media outlets for at least fifteen (15) days prior and the survey was published on our website via Survey Monkey and made available in paper form for over thirty (30) days.
+Meeting details and surveys were also published on social media such as Facebook, Instagram and Twitter.
+There were also 4 in-person public meetings which provided hard copies of the survey.

 Public comment is also encouraged when the document is in the draft stage.
 All public input is considered and made a part of the Plan.
-All comments received verbally or in writing will be accepted.
-The final document must be approved by the Board of County Commissioners prior to submitting the 5-year Consolidated Plan to HUD.
+All comments received verbally or in writing will be accepted